 We have designed a bespoke knowledge-based curriculum that incorporates a careful balance of the teaching of skills alongside new knowledge.
 The curriculum is carefully structured so children build on what they already know and learn ‘new things’ by connecting them to ‘old things’.
 Knowledge is consolidated and built upon over time to support retention and recall of facts and vocabulary.
 Our teachers are also aware of how to deliver substantive knowledge (the key facts of a piece of learning) through using disciplinary knowledge (the method or action taken to learn substantive knowledge).

 Our enriched curriculum runs alongside and compliments the National Curriculum.
 It aims to broaden the horizons of our children and links to our school's aims and values.
 The opportunities offered provide our children with unique experiences outside of the National Curriculum.

 How do we plan for Cultural Capital?

-The government have placed great emphasis on schools developing Cultural capital.
-Cultural capital is the essential knowledge that children need to prepare them for their future success.
+The government have placed great emphasis on schools developing cultural capital, which is the essential knowledge that children need to prepare them for their future success.
 It is about giving children the best possible start to their early education.

 Embedding cultural capital into our curriculum is a way of closing the gap between children from differing socio-economic backgrounds by ensuring that children from all backgrounds have the same opportunities in society to achieve their full potential.

 We monitor our curriculum to ensure that our curriculum is “making the difference” for our pupils.
-We do this through regular conversations and questionnaires with pupils, parents, staff and governors; by analysing outcomes in internal and national tests and through professional meetings where we look at the learning produced in children’s books over time.
-We strive to ensure that key points in a child’s life are positive, well managed to reduce anxiety and that children feel prepared and ready for their next challenge.
+We do this through regular conversations and questionnaires with pupils, parents, staff and governors; by analysing outcomes in internal and national tests; and through professional meetings where we look at the learning produced in children’s books over time.
+We strive to ensure that key points in a child’s life are positive and well-managed to reduce anxiety so that children feel prepared and ready for their next challenge.

 If you would like further information on the curriculum we teach, please contact the school directly.